St Giles in the Fields: The St Giles Bowl

+The church organ

 The first 17th-century organ was destroyed in the English Civil War.
 George Dallam built a replacement in 1678, which was rebuilt in 1699 by Christian Smith, a nephew of the great organ builder "Father" Smith.
 A second rebuilding in the new structure was done in 1734 by Gerard Smith the younger, possibly assisted by Johann Knopple.
 Much of the pipework from 1678 and 1699 was recycled.

 A rebuilding, again recycling much of Dallam's original pipework, was done in 1856 by London organ builders Gray & Davison, then at the height of their fame.
 In 1960 the mechanical key and stop actions were replaced with an electro-pneumatic action.
 This was removed when the organ was extensively restored in a historically informed manner by William Drake, completing in 2006.
 Drake put back tracker action and preserved as much old pipework as possible, with new pipework in a 17th-century style.

 Wesley's pulpit

 In the east end of the north aisle there is a small box pulpit from which both John and Charles Wesley, the leaders of the Methodist movement, were known to preach.

 Now whitewashed with a memorial inscription, it represents only the top part of a 'triple decker' pulpit which Wesley would have used in the nearby West Street Chapel.
 Wesley had taken on the lease of the building off of a dwindling Huguenot congregation and it remained with the Methodists until his death in 1791.

 Also known to preach from within this pulpit were George Whitfield and John William Fletcher.
-At the beginning of the 19th Century the chapel was taken on by the Church of England, becoming All Saints West Street, and later closed for worship whereupon the pulpit was removed and preserved at St Giles.
+At the beginning of the 19th century the chapel was taken on by the Church of England, becoming All Saints West Street, and later closed for worship whereupon the pulpit was removed and preserved at St Giles.

-Font
+The Baptismal Font

 Dating from 1810 the white marble font with Greek Revival detailing is noted by Pevsner as being attributed to the architect and designer Sir John Soane.

 On 9 March 1818 William and Clara Everina Shelley were baptised in this font in the presence of the novelist Mary Wollstonecraft Shelley (née Godwin) and her husband, the poet Percy Bysshe Shelley.
 Also baptised that day was Allegra the illegitimate daughter of Mary's step-sister Claire Clairmont and the poet Lord Byron.
 Part of the group's haste in baptising the children together, along with Percy's debts, ill-health and fears over the custody of his own children, was the desire to take Allegra to her father, Lord Byron, then in Venice.

 All three children were to die in childhood in Italy.
 After the premature death of the toddler Allegra Byron, at the age of 5, a grieving Shelley portrayed the toddler as Count Maddalo's child in his 1819 poem Julian and Maddalo: A Conversation:

 Shelley himself was never to return to England, drowning off the coast of Leghorn in 1822.